cambridge-cares/TheWorldAvatar/Agents/DataBridgeAgent/README.md

         - `timestamp` : A JSONArray containing the time stamp as strings in the format of `YYYY-MM-DD'T'HH:MM:SS`.
         - `values` : A JSONObject containing the time series values.
 A data IRI is inserted as the key and paired with their values as a JSONArray.
 For example: `{"dataIRI": [1, 2, 3]}`.
       - `namespace`: Specifies the SPARQL endpoint to store the instantiated time series data.
 See [Sample Blazegraph endpoints](#4-sample-blazegraph-endpoints)
-      - `database` (OPTIONAL) : Specifies the database name within the same stack.
-If not specified, the agent will instantiate the time series into the source JDBC url and credentials indicated in the `<root>/config/endpoint.properties` file.
+      - `database` : Specifies the database name within the same stack.
+Do note that this agent is not intended to instantiate data for non-stack databases.
+If required, please use the [Timeseries Client](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) in your agent instead.
     - A sample `POST` request using curl on a CLI:
 ```
 curl -X POST --header "Content-Type: application/json" -d "{